ARTSLab-CITH/360-Video-Viewer-App/README.md

 ## Getting Started

-Refer to the **Setup-Guide.pdf** included in this repository for step-by-step instructions on how to build and run the application from the Unity project.
+Refer to the **StepbyStep-Guide.pdf** for step-by-step instructions on how to build and run the application from the Unity project.

 ### Requirements

-- Unity (see setup guide for recommended version)
+- Unity (6000.2.8)
-- Windows PC with SteamVR installed
+- Windows PC
+- VIVE HUB & SteamVR
 - HTC VIVE headset
+- HTC VIVE Streaming Kit
+- HTC VIVE Wired Streaming Cable